Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Goldens can become fearful and withdrawn if physical or loud verbal corrections are used.
 Moreover, they need to have their mental, physical, and socialization needs to be met to ensure they are well-balanced and healthy.

 Emotional distress can manifest itself in various symptoms, including becoming withdrawn, lethargic, and even depressed.
-The withdrawn behavior can easily be mistaken as laziness.
+The withdrawn behavior can easily be mistaken for laziness.

 - Ensure your Golden Retriever’s mental, physical, and social needs are being met.